dhadka/ezcache/README.md

 ### diff

-A `diff` cache will store one (or more) folders.
-As the name suggests, the cache is updated whenever the folder contents change.
-Likewise, the last cache created on the branch is restored.
+Creates a cache that is updated whenever the folder contents change.

 ```
 - uses: dhadka/ezcache@master